hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Capabilities/README.md

 *4.* Click to *Save* the new *Group*.
 It is added in the list on the *Groups* tab:

 ![](img/14.png)

+<q>**Editing Groups?** You can edit or delete a Group.
+However, when you edit a Group - most likely to change the permissions for the Group - you will NOT be able to rename the Group.</q>

 *5.* Select the *Collaborators* tab and click to *Add Collaborator*: